stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/08-tracing.md

-This step shows you how Istio-enabled applications can be configured to collect _trace spans_ using Jaeger.
+This step shows you how Istio-enabled applications automatically collect _trace spans_ telemetry and can visualize it with tools like using Jaeger or Zipkin.
 After completing this task, you should understand all of the assumptions about your application and how to have it participate in tracing, regardless of what language/framework/platform you use to build your application.